Photographed

 areas.

-The species is easily seen in forested, montane areas of Peninsular Malaysia
+The species can be seen in forested, montane areas of Peninsular Malaysia

-such as Cameron Highlands and Fraser's Hill at altitudes of around 900
+such as Cameron Highlands and Fraser's Hill at elevations of around 900

 metres or higher.
 It is reported as ranging from parts of India and China,